-Adelaide’s Burger King chain had nothing to do with the similarly-named chain in the United States.
-However, its founder, Don Dervan, was American and was most likely aware of the US operation that was founded in 1953.
+Adelaide’s Burger King chain had nothing to do with the similarly-named chain in the United States founded in 1953.
+However, its founder, Don Dervan, was American so the rip-off of the name was no doubt intentional and a bit of smart thinking on his part.
 Dervan opened his first Burger King drive-in hamburger restaurant in Adelaide in 1962, with waitresses on rollerskates serving customers in their cars.
 He eventually expanded his operation to 17 restaurants, mainly in South Australia.

 Dervan had met and married an Adelaide girl in London and when the couple returned to South Australia he opened the first of his restaurants.
 Finding that the Burger King name was not registered in Australia, he snapped it up – a move that was later to cause a headache for the American burger chain when it looked at expanding into Australia.